zach030/tycho-protocol-sdk/testing/README.md

 ### Step 2: Create python virtual environment for testing

 Run setup env script.
 It will create a conda virtual env and install all dependencies.
+This script must be run from within the `propeller-protocol-lib/testing` directory.

 Please note that some dependencies require access to our private PyPI repository.